YOU ARE EXPLORING

 John H. Oliver, MD, was the first chairman of the Department of Surgery, serving from 1908 to 1912.
 He was an Indiana native who completed his medical education at the State Medical College of Indiana.
 He then studied in London, Paris, Vienna and Berlin before taking his leadership role in the IU School of Medicine Department of Surgery.

 Willis D. Gatch, MD, was the second chair of Surgery.
 He served in the position from 1912 to 1947.
 Gatch graduated from IU and then completed his medical training at Johns Hopkins University in Baltimore, Maryland.
 He was a surgical resident under William S. Halsted, MD, before assuming the chair of Surgery at IU School of Medicine.
-Gatch was a pioneer in the use of nitrous oxide in anesthesia, had interest and did research in hypotensive shock, and also worked to develop the adjustable bed which bears his name: The Gatch Bed.
+Gatch was a pioneer in the use of nitrous oxide in anesthesia, had an interest and did research in hypotensive shock, and also worked to develop the adjustable bed which bears his name: The Gatch Bed.
 Gatch also served as the dean of Indiana University School of Medicine from 1932 to 1946.

 Harris B. Shumacker, Jr. MD, became the third chairman of the Department of Surgery at IU School of Medicine in 1948 and served in that position until 1968.
 A native of Laurel, Mississippi, he completed his medical school training at Johns Hopkins University.
 He also trained in surgery there under Alfred Blalock, MD.
 Upon completing his training, Shumacker took a job as an instructor in surgery at Yale University from 1936 to 1938 and then moved back to Hopkins University where he was an instructor from 1938 to 1941.
 From 1942 to 1946, he served with the U.S. Army in the Pacific theater during World War II.
-Upon return from the Pacific theater, he served as associate professor at Yale University from 1946 to 1948.
+Upon return from the Pacific theater, he served as an associate professor at Yale University from 1946 to 1948.

-Shumacker was a pioneer in vascular and cardiac surgery in Indiana, performing the first open heart surgeries in the State and working to develop synthetic grafts for blood vessel and valve replacement.
+Shumacker was a pioneer in vascular and cardiac surgery in Indiana, performing the first open-heart surgeries in the State and working to develop synthetic grafts for blood vessel and valve replacement.
 He described sympathectomy for frostbite and, with Harold King, MD, was the first to describe post-splenectomy infection and sepsis.
 It was under his leadership that postgraduate training in cardiothoracic surgery was started at IU School of Medicine.
 In 1964, the first renal transplant was performed in Indiana by John Donohue, MD, and John Glover, MD.
-Shumacker was a prolific writer, authoring more than 500 articles and chapters and also authored several text books.
+Shumacker was a prolific writer, authoring more than 500 articles and chapters and also authored several textbooks.

 Shumacker’s retirement from IU School of Medicine, John E. Jesseph, MD, assumed the role of Department chair in 1971 and was appointed the Coleman Professor.
 Under his leadership, the Department of Surgery expanded.
 Jesseph recruited a pediatric surgeon, Jay Grosfeld, MD, in 1972 and a transplant surgeon, Ronald Filo, MD, in 1974 to lead those divisions.
 It was under his leadership that the IU surgical training program absorbed the Marion County General Hospital’s surgical training program into one resident training program.